-&lt;sup>1 Adapted from the Joint Statement on Government of Colleges and Universities, as it appears in the AAUP Policy Documents and Reports
+1 Adapted from the Joint Statement on Government of Colleges and Universities, as it appears in the AAUP Policy Documents and Reports

-&lt;sup>2 Adapted from A Statement of the Association's Council: Freedom and Responsibility, as it appears in the AAUP Policy Documents and Reports
+2 Adapted from A Statement of the Association's Council: Freedom and Responsibility, as it appears in the AAUP Policy Documents and Reports associates.
+In the exchange of criticism and ideas, they show due respect for the opinions of others.
+Faculty strive to be objective in their professional judgments of colleagues.
+4. Faculty seek to be effective teachers and scholars.
+Although they observe the

-Adapted from the 1940 Statement of Principles on Academic Freedom and Tenure, as it appears in the